- Nothing really

 “One Of My Turns” is not listed on Roger’s original Wall demo.
 It was added to the story and recorded sometime during January-March, 1979 during the band’s sessions at Brittania Row Studios.
 An early version of the track appears on the second production demo dated March 23, 1979.
 Long before the groupie was cast, this recording featured Roger as the groupie for the demos — his vocals processed to sound more feminine.
 It sounded a bit silly, actually.

 For the album, the groupie was voiced by Canadian actress Trudy Young whom co-producer Bob Ezrin had worked with in Toronto earlier that year.
+Her voice-over performance was recorded in one day in August, 1979 at Nimbus Nine Soundstage Studios in Toronto, Canada.
 She has never been credited for her performance in the liner notes.
 Throughout the years, many have thought that this was voiced by Toni Tennille of The Captain and Tennille fame.
 Part of this confusion stems from the similar voice qualities of the two and that Tennille is credited in the liner notes (for backing vocals).
 Tennille’s vocal contributions can be heard in “The Show Must go On”, “Waiting For The Worms”, and both “In The Flesh” tracks.

 In the film, the groupie is played and voiced by actress Jenny Wright.

 In the album version, a few seconds of dial tone obscures the transition between the end of “Young Lust” and the fade-in of the squeeky hotel room door opening.
 The end of the track has a quick fade which quickly transitions into “Don’t Leave Me Now”.
 Not much is lost at the end except a few seconds of echo and reverb.